MBU-ModernBinaryUtility/MRegex-Engine/README.md

 		 +: Match the previous element one or more times
 		 ?: Match the previous element zero or one time {min,max}: Match the previous element min times or more but no more than max
+	IMPORTANT:
+		Whenever you use '.+' or '.*' make sure that the next character is a valid character or escaped character like '\(' or 'v' but MAKE SURE IT'S NOT '('

+	Modes:
+		NoCase: use it whit case insensitive
+		NoWhit: ignore all the white spaces
+		MultiLine: Use multiline mode, where ^ and $ match the beginning and end of each line (instead of the beginning and end of the input string)

+Examples:

+	#include <Mregex.h>
+	int main (void) {

+		// will return SUCCES (0)
+		int c = Regex ( "[h-v]+", "HvKk lMn", NULL, 0, NoCase | NoWhite );

+	}

 Currently, there are more things under-development